Celidor/bad-lambda/README.md

 # Bad Lambda

 Lambda function with API gateway
-* Returns the environment variables of container executing Lambda
+* Returns environment variables of container executing Lambda
 * Includes AWS security token details which can be used to assume Lambda role

 WARNING - could lead to AWS account takeover with excessive Lambda role policy permissions